Wolof language: Gender

 Miscellaneous articles: "si, gi, wi, mi, li."

 Numerals

 Cardinal numbers

-The Wolof numeral system is based on the numbers "5" and "10".
+The Wolof numeral system is based on the numbers 5 (quinary) and 10 (decimal).
 It is extremely regular in formation, comparable to Chinese.
 Example: benn "one", juróom "five", juróom-benn "six" (literally, "five-one"), fukk "ten", fukk ak juróom benn "sixteen" (literally, "ten and five one"), ñent-fukk "forty" (literally, "four-ten").
 Alternatively, "thirty" is fanweer, which is roughly the number of days in a lunar month (literally "fan" is day and "weer" is moon.)

 Ordinal numbers

 Ordinal numbers (first, second, third, etc.) are formed by adding the ending –éél (pronounced ayl) to the cardinal number.